Updated October 22, 2019

 It Pays to Understand Terms Before Buying Health Insurance

-There are many factors to consider when buying an individual health care insurance plan or a temporary short-term medical insurance plan.
-Understanding the definitions of “insurance speak” can greatly help you shop, compare and buy more effectively and efficiently.
+There are many factors to consider when buying an individual health care insurance plan or a temporary short-term insurance plan.
+Understanding the definitions of “insurance speak” and your explanation-of-benefits can greatly help you shop, compare and buy more effectively and efficiently.

 To find an affordable short-term medical insurance solution while waiting for your major medical health care insurance to begin, visit Pivot Health today!